Addiction and Marriage Statistics

 When Children Are Involved

-Marriages tend to struggle in many areas during time of addiction.
+Marriages tend to struggle in many areas during the time of addiction.
 Adding in children tends to complicate the situation even more.
 When children are involved, the steps taken will depend on their age and awareness of the situation.
 They may have a lot of questions about the outcome of the marriage or the person that is struggling with addiction.
 Failing to handle this communication in a positive and open manner can affect the family structure.

 When Divorce May be an Option

 Despite strong Christian beliefs, divorce may have crossed your mind a time or two during particularly difficult situations.
 Perhaps you are the spouse who has been mixed into the destructive patterns of a substance user.
 Maybe you are the person who is struggling with addiction and you feel guilt surrounding your actions.
 Many Christians wonder if divorce is ever an option in a Christian marriage.
-It depends where you look.
+It depends on where you look.
 Matthew 19:6 states that, so they are no longer two, but one.
 No human being must separate, then, what God has joined together.
 God intends for your marriage to be forever.
-However, Moses states two reasons for an allowed divorce.
+However, Moses states two reasons for an allowed divorce: adultery and abandonment.

 Adultery reduces trust and involves deception, two characteristics that go against your Christian marital vows.
 Some would compare the cycle of addiction to both deception and abandonment.
 If you feel lost in your marriage and are struggling with thoughts of divorce, our Christian counselors at The Christian Treatment Center can provide you with a free consultation.